torvalds/linux/Documentation/filesystems/ext4/group_descr.rst

 -----------------------

 Each block group on the filesystem has one of these descriptors associated with it.
-As noted in the Layout section above, the group descriptors (if present) are the second item in the block group.
+As yested in the Layout section above, the group descriptors (if present) are the second item in the block group.
 The standard configuration is for each block group to contain a full copy of the block group descriptor table unless the sparse\_super feature flag is set.

-Notice how the group descriptor records the location of both bitmaps and the inode table (i.e. they can float).
+Notice how the group descriptor records the location of both bitmaps and the iyesde table (i.e. they can float).
 This means that within a block group, the only data structures with fixed locations are the superblock and the group descriptor table.
-The flex\_bg mechanism uses this property to group several block groups into a flex group and lay out all of the groups' bitmaps and inode tables into one long run in the first group of the flex group.
+The flex\_bg mechanism uses this property to group several block groups into a flex group and lay out all of the groups' bitmaps and iyesde tables into one long run in the first group of the flex group.

 If the meta\_bg feature flag is set, then several block groups are